lispyclouds/contajners/doc/002-general-guidelines.md

 Currently only Swagger 2.0 parsing is there as thats whats necessary now however its easy to add support for OpenAPI 3.0+.
 Please raise an issue when necessary.

 - Clone the repository
+- Make sure JDK 19+ is installed
 - Navigate to `fetch_api/main.clj`
 - In the `sources` map add the name of the engine as a key
   - For the value, add the `:url` template from where the api yaml can be downloaded
   - add the `doc-url` template where the doc of a version and OperationId can be seen
   - add the list of available `:versions` which would be used in the template urls
 - You can add an optional `:namespace` which makes the category available namespaced, for example `:libpod/containers` for podman and `:containers` for docker.
 This is useful for APIs exposing similar functionality but are compatible with other engines.
 Like Podman is with the Docker API.
-- Run `clojure -X:fetch-api` from the root of the repo to download and parse all the APIs into the optimized edn files in `resources/contajners/<the engine name>/<version>.edn`
+- Run `clojure -J--enable-preview -X:fetch-api` from the root of the repo to download and parse all the APIs into the optimized edn files in `resources/contajners/<the engine name>/<version>.edn`
 - When creating the client with `contajners.core/client` the new engine should be available and can pass it as `:the engine name` as a keyword.
 Similarly `contajners.core/categories` should work as well
 - Also consider contributing it back here, we all would LOVE to use _that shiny new engine_ 😍